dbeidle/hitekredneck.io/_content/how_to_build_a_simple_node_webserver.md

 yarn add express morgan dotenv nodemon
 ```

 Once you have done that you will then see those entries in your package.json file and a new directory called node_modules as well as a package.lock (npm) or yarn.lock (yarn).
-We wont't be modifying naything within the lock files or in the node_modules directory but we will need to create a .gitignore file to not copy those files over to your repository if you choose to do so.
+We wont't be modifying anything within the lock files or in the node_modules directory but we will need to create a .gitignore file to not copy those files over to your repository if you choose to do so.
 I will not be pushing this to git but will show you my basic .gitignore for these types of things.

 ```sh
 dave:test_server/ $ ls -la